 Galveston is the Perfect Spring Break Road Trip

 Everything is bigger in Texas because Texas is bigger than anything, which is why Galveston is the perfect Spring break road trip.
 Spring break in Galveston is A Texas Sized Vacation and is perfect for a quick getaway.
-Galveston Island, which is just north of Houston was perfect for a quick trip from San Antonio, as it’s only about a 3 – 4 hour drive.
+Galveston Island, which is just South of Houston was perfect for a quick trip from San Antonio, as it’s only about a 3 – 4 hour drive.

 What Galveston Has To Offer